Skip to main content

 This concept of multi-hormonal or combinatorial therapy is further supported by the success of bariatric surgery, which is associated with sustained elevations in multiple gut hormones, including GLP-1.
 Modern pharmaceutical development is mirroring this biological reality with the creation of co-agonists that can activate multiple receptors simultaneously, such as dual GLP-1/GIP (glucose-dependent insulinotropic polypeptide) receptor agonists.

-These molecules integrate signals related to both satiety and insulin secretion, leading to profound effects on and that often exceed what is achievable with single-receptor agonists.
+These molecules integrate signals related to both satiety and insulin secretion, leading to profound effects on weight loss and glycemic control that often exceed what is achievable with single-receptor agonists.

 What Is the Impact on Adipose Tissue Function?